Electrotest/BehovsBoBoxen/README.md

 	sudo sh /home/pi/BehovsBoBoxen/installbbb.sh

-The interface of Behovsboboxen is based on Lydia, which is a PHP-based, MVC-inspired CMF
+The interface of BehovsBoBoxen is based on Lydia, a MVC-inspired CMF with PHP
 ----------------------------------------------------------------------------------------

 You find Lydia here: https://github.com/mosbth/lydia